Where the Wind Blows

-Originally set for release at the end of 2018, the film's release was delayed due to trouble getting approved by the National Radio and Television Administration.
+The film is a joint venture between mainland China and Hong Kong production companies, originally set for release at the end of 2018 in both territories, the film's release was delayed due to trouble getting approved by mainland China's National Radio and Television Administration.
 The film was scheduled to make its world premiere and open the 45th Hong Kong International Film Festival on 1 April 2021, but was pulled from the lineup three days before.
 The film made its world premiere the following year and opened the 46th Hong Kong International Film Festival on 15 August 2022 instead.
 The film was theatrically released in Hong Kong on 17 February 2023.

-Where the Wind Blows was selected as the Hong Kong entry for Best International Feature Film at the95th Academy Awards, but was not nominated.
+Where the Wind Blows was selected as the Hong Kong entry for Best International Feature Film at the 95th Academy Awards, but was not nominated.

 Plot

+The film spans over three decades starting from the Japanese occupation of Hong Kong in the early 1940s.
 Lui Lok (Aaron Kwok) became a police officer in order to uphold justice.
-But the rampant corruption within the police force made it impossible for him to remain independent.
-As a result, he decides to make a name for himself within the police force by controlling organized crime.
+However, rampant corruption within the police force made it impossible for him to remain independent.
+As a result, in the 1950s, Lui decides to make a name for himself within the police force by controlling organized crime known as the triad.

-Nam Kong (Tony Leung Chiu-wai), who seems like gentleman on the surface, operates with a dagger under his cloak.
+Nam Kong (Tony Leung Chiu-wai), who seems like a gentleman on the surface, operates with a dagger under his cloak.
 He is socially active among the police force as well as in social circles, laying the groundwork for the empire of corruption he builds with Lui.
 Nam and Lui, the brains and the brawn working in perfect unison, respectively become Chinese Chief Detective of Hong Kong Island and Kowloon / New Territories in 1962.
 They lord over organized crime, and lead tens of thousands of policemen.

 Nam has long seen through Lui's cynicism and naiveté, and has been plotting a hostile takeover of power.
 When Lui discovers that everything is not as he had imagined, he vows to forcibly regain controlling leadership from Nam.

+In the 1970s, Peter Godber, Deputy District Commander of Kowloon, flees for United Kingdom to avoid local corruption charges.
+Nam flees for Thailand, whereas Lui flees for Taiwan.